-Steps to Get Your Texas LTC (License To Carry)
+Steps to Get Your Texas License to Carry

 - is a legal resident of this state for the six-month period preceding the date of application under this subchapter or is otherwise eligible for a license under Section 411.173(a); or if the person relocates to this state with the intent to establish residency in this state.

 - is at least 21 years of age;